-You must be wondering what the term “Accidental Yogi” refers to.
+You must be wondering what the term “Accidental Yogini” refers to.
 Ok, here’s the story… Back in 1991 I was struck by a car while riding my bike.
 I separated my shoulder and rotated my pelvis and this is when I began taking yoga classes with hopes of improving my mobility and strength.

 Well, I wasn’t finished yet…In 1992 I slipped on black ice and broke my ankle.
 After surgery on my ankle I was stuck in a wheelchair.
 I practiced Iyengar Yoga for my upper body during that time which started my journey into yoga for people with special needs.

 My experiences with Iyengar Yoga were so positive it led me into a deeper exploration of Iyengar’s healing elements.
 My ankle healed so well the specialist was amazed.
 I achieved with yoga alone and no physiotherapy.

 I began my apprenticeship in 1995 under Senior Teacher Marlene Mawhinney at the Yoga Center in Toronto.
 I apprenticed in Yoga for people with special needs or limitations.
 In 1996 I was accepted into Marlene’s three year teacher training program from which I graduated.

 I went on to prepare for certification with the Canadian Iyengar Yoga Association which I obtained in 2001 under Marlene’s recommendation.

 From 2002 – 2017, under the tutelage of Ingelise Nherlan, I accomplished the completion of several more important milestones in teaching assessments.
 I now have 5 levels of National Certification and I’m now a Junior Intermediate 3 teacher in the Iyengar system, with over 3,000+ developmental hours and 500 therapeutic hours of training.